Lieb-Mattis states for robust entangled differential phase sensing: State preparation

 We draw attention to another opportunity that becomes particularly relevant when the time required to prepare the initial state is short compared to the phase accumulation time.
 In this regime, measuring the photons leaking out of the cavity is advantageous, because these photons reveal which state $\ket{J,-J}$ has been prepared.
 With this information, one can restart the state preparation process if the detected photon count is too high (i.e., the $J$ quantum number of the stochastically prepared state is too large).
 While this procedure can reduce the estimator variance, its effectiveness strongly depends on the relative timescales of the state preparation and the phase accumulation, as well as on the photon count threshold chosen to discard a prepared state.

 In Fig.~\ref{fig:Collective_Spontaneous_Emission}, we analyze the influence of free-space emission on the stochastic state preparation process.
 In the near-resonant bad cavity regime $N\Gamma\approx NC\gamma $, an increase in collective cooperativity enhances the favorable collective emission relative to the detrimental free-space emission rate.
 Notably, the scaling of the estimator variance remains largely unaffected even as cooperativity decreases.
+We emphasize that this is only feasible because the timescales required to prepare a state sufficiently close to the steady state decrease with $N$, thereby compensating for the $N$-fold increased probability of free-space emission events.

 If this trend persists for larger systems, it suggests that significant improvements beyond the standard quantum limit could be realized for ensembles of a few hundred atoms.
 Such improvements appear feasible for cooperativity values around $C\approx 0.4$, which are within reach of current experimental setups \cite{norcia2018cavity, muniz2020exploring}.